ibm-cloud-docs/sap-powervs/overview-overview.md

 Transit gateway provide the network bridge between the IBM Power infrastructure and the IBM VPC and public internet.
 The resulting SAP landscape leverages the services such as Activity Tracker, Cloud Object Storage, Key Management and the network connectivity configuration provided by 'Power Virtual Server with VPC landing zone'.

+### Summary Outcome
+{: #overview-sap-s4hana-bw4hana-summary-outcome}

+SAP-tuned HANA and NetWeaver configuration to IBM PowerVS hosts

+### Summary Tasks
+{: #overview-sap-s4hana-bw4hana-summary-tasks}

+- Creates a new private subnet for SAP communication for the entire landscape.
+- Creates and configures one PowerVS instance for SAP HANA based on best practices for HANA database.
+- Creates and configures one PowerVS instance for SAP NetWeaver based on best practices, hosting the PAS and ASCS instances.
+- Creates and configures one optional PowerVS instance for sharing SAP files between other system instances.
+- Connects all created PowerVS instances to a proxy server specified by IP address or hostname.
+- Optionally connects all created PowerVS instances to an NTP server and DNS forwarder specified by IP address or hostname.
+- Optionally configures a shared NFS directory on all created PowerVS instances.
+- Supports installation of **S/4HANA2023, S/4HANA2022, S/4HANA2021, S/4HANA2020, BW/4HANA2021**.
+- Supports installation using **Maintenance Planner** as well.

+### Prerequisites
+{: #overview-sap-ready-powervs-prerequisites}

+1. If you do not have a [Standard Variation of Power Virtual Server with VPC landing zone deployment](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) create it first.
+1.  **It is required to have an existing IBM Cloud Object Storage (COS) instance**.
+Within the instance, an Object Storage Bucket containing the **SAP Software installation media files is required in the correct folder structure as defined**.
+Instructions can be found [here](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance).
+1. SAP binaries required for installation and folder structure in IBM Cloud Object Storage bucket.
+Instructions can be found [here](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance#solution-create-cos-instance-upload-binaries)

+### Notes
+{: #overview-sap-ready-powervs-notes}

+- Filesystem sizes for HANA data and HANA log are **calculated automatically** based on the **memory size**.
+- Custom storage configuration by providing custom volume size, **iops**(tier0, tier1, tier3, tier5k), counts and mount points is supported.
+- If **sharefs instance is enabled**, then all filesystems provisioned for sharefs instance will be **NFS exported and mounted** on all NetWeaver Instances.
+- **Do not specify** a filesystem `/sapmnt` explicitly for NetWeaver instance as it is created internally when sharefs instance is not enabled.